108anup/frcc/README.md

 Control (to appear in NSDI 26)", and includes FRCC's kernel implementation, benchmarking, and proofs.

+This artifact is split across 3 repositories:
+1. https://github.com/108anup/frcc/tree/main.
+This includes the other two repositories as submodules and has proofs about FRCC's performance.
+2. https://github.com/108anup/frcc_kernel/tree/main.
+This has the code for FRCC's kernel module.
+3. https://github.com/108anup/cc_bench/tree/main.
+This has scripts for running and plotting experiments.

 ## Structure (most relevant files/directories)

 ```text